-In order to foster opportunities for long-term regional water management benefits for the overall County, the County shall allow 60/40 Agricultural Reserve Planned Developments and institutional uses within the West Hyder Overlay (WHO).
-The purpose of the Overlay is to promote regional water management opportunities outside of the Agricultural Reserve Tier by allowing limited land in the Agricultural Reserve to convert from agricultural preservation to unique development options not otherwise available in the Tier, and allow for these development's AGR-PUD 60/40 preserve requirements to be fulfilled entirely by lands preserved outside of the Tier.
+In order to foster opportunities for long-term regional water management benefits for the overall County, the County shall allow 60/40 Agricultural Reserve Planned Developments and institutional, public and civic uses within the West Hyder Overlay (WHO).
+The purpose of the Overlay is to promote regional water management opportunities outside of the Agricultural Reserve Tier by allowing limited land in the Agricultural Reserve to convert from agricultural preservation to a unique development option not otherwise available in the Tier, and allow for a development's AGR-PUD 60/40 preserve requirements to be fulfilled entirely by lands outside of the Tier.

-- NEW Policy 1.5.2-a: The West Hyder Overlay (WHO) is depicted on the Special Planning Areas Map LU 3.1 in the Map Series and generally delineated as the area bounded on the north by the LWDD L-36 Canal, on the east by SR-7, on the south by the LWDD L-39 Canal, and on the west by the LWDD S-11 Canal and the Sunshine Meadows equestrian facility.
-The overlay comprises approximately 683 acres of land. - NEW Policy 1.5.2-b: Lands within the West Hyder Overlay shall either remain in an agricultural, environmental, or other open space use in accordance with the requirements of the Tier, or may be eligible to convert to development areas of 60/40 AGR-PUDs only in the following limited circumstances, with the uses specified: - 1.
-West Hyder Civic AGR-PUD (Control Number 2022-004): - a.
-Up to 277 units of workforce housing, distributed between 60-120% affordability range, and to be provided on-site (with no buyout or in-lieu option); - b.
-Institutional Uses as identified in the ULDC Use Matrix; and - c.
-Civic site requirements for the West Hyder AGR-PUD development area within this overlay may be satisfied within this development area. - 2.
-West Hyder AGR-PUD (Control Number 2022-005) - a.
-Up to 1,000 units of residential development; - b.
-The zoning development order shall require conditions of approval requiring a deed restriction limiting the units to 55+; this restriction shall remain unless a development order amendment is submitted to delete the conditions for the deed restriction, and may only be approved upon demonstration that the impacts associated with removing the age restriction have been addressed and any impacts to service providers are mitigated; - c.
-Civic site requirements for this AGR-PUD may be satisfied within the West Hyder Civic AGR-PUD; and - d.
-Fulfillment of all required workforce housing unit obligations associated with the West Hyder Civic AGR-PUD shall be completed prior to the issuance of 277 residential building permits for this development.
+NEW Policy 1.5.2-a: The West Hyder Overlay (WHO) is depicted on the Special Planning Areas Map LU 3.1 in the Map Series and generally delineated as the area bounded on the north by the LWDD L-36 Canal, on the east by SR-7, on the south by the LWDD L-39 Canal, and on the west by the LWDD S-11 Canal and the Sunshine Meadows equestrian facility.
+The overlay comprises approximately 682 acres of land.

+NEW Policy 1.5.2-b: Lands within the West Hyder Overlay shall either remain in an agricultural, environmental, or other open space use in accordance with the requirements of the Tier, or may be eligible to convert to a development area of a 60/40 AGR-PUD only in the following limited circumstance, with the uses specified:

+West Hyder AGR-PUD (Control Number 2022-005):

+- a.
+Up to 1,000 units of adult age-restricted residential development; - b.
+Up to 277 units of workforce housing, distributed between 60-140% affordability range, and to be provided on-site (with no buyout or in-lieu option); - c.
+Institutional, Public and Civic Uses as identified in the ULDC Use Matrix; - d.
+The zoning development order shall include conditions of approval requiring a deed restriction limiting the adult age-restricted residential development to an adult agerestricted community; this restriction shall remain unless a development order amendment is submitted to delete the conditions for the deed restriction, and may only be approved upon demonstration that the impacts associated with removing the age restriction have been addressed and any impacts to service providers are mitigated; and - e.
+Fulfillment (issuance of Certificate of Occupancy COs) of all 277 workforce housing units shall be completed prior to the issuance of 277 residential Certificate of Occupancies for the adult age-restricted residential development portion of the subject site.

-NEW Policy 1.5.2-c: New 60/40 AGR-PUDs, consistent with Policy 1.5.2-b, shall utilize contiguous lands within the Western Communities Residential Overlay-that are deeded to the County or other governmental entity, consistent with an adopted WCR Conceptual Plan, and are designated for a regional water management or agriculture use-to wholly satisfy 60/40 AGR-PUD Preserve requirements and densities as specified:
+NEW Policy 1.5.2-c: Consistent with Policy 1.5.2-b, West Hyder AGR-PUD (Control Number 2022-005) may utilize up to 909.31 acres of WCR land to satisfy 909.31 acres and 727.45 units towards its AGR-PUD requirements, provided the WCR land is contiguous lands within the West Communities Residential Overlay that are: (1) required to be deeded to the County or other government entity; (2) consistent with an adopted WCR Conceptual Plan, and, (3) designated for a regional water management or agricultural use.